xuankimtran/docs-1/pages/katalon-analytics/docs/testops-session-timeout.md

 ![timeout-screen](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-session-timeout/session-timeout-2.png)

-If you enter a number, all inactive users in the organization will be logged out after the number of minutes you have determined.
+If you enter a number, all inactive users in your organization will be logged out after the number of minutes you have determined.